GerrardE/flutter_redux_architecture/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://gitlab.com/ubainnovate/flutter_redux_architecture/-/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://gitlab.com/ubainnovate/flutter_redux_architecture/-/issues/new).
+Please first read the [issue guidelines](https://github.com/gerrarde/flutter_redux_architecture/-/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/gerrarde/flutter_redux_architecture/-/issues/new).

 ## Contributing

-Please read through our [contributing guidelines](https://gitlab.com/ubainnovate/flutter_redux_architecture/-/tree/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/gerrarde/flutter_redux_architecture/-/tree/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 ## Creators

-**Gerrard Ezeugwa for Uba Innovation Lab**
+**Gerrard Ezeugwa**

 - <https://github.com/gerrarde>